-There are two cooling fans located in the back of the PA2000 powered by the PS2000.
-The fans operate at 24 volts and is rated at 235 cubic feet per minute.
-Cool air is drawn through the heatsinks where a flushing moves the air over the DC Distribution Fuse board, the Control and Metering Board, the Output Filter circuits, and then out through the air vents on the side panels.
+There is a cooling fan located in the back of the PA1000 powered by the PS1000.
+The fan operates at 24 volts and is rated at 235 cubic feet per minute.
+Cool air is drawn through the heatsinks where a flushing moves the air over the DC Distribution Fuse board, the Control and Metering Board, the Output Filter circuits, and then out through the air vents on the side panel.
 If a fan fails, the amplifier will fold back power to prevent overheating.

-4.2 PS2000 Power Supply
+4.2 PS1000 Power Supply

-The PS2000 supplies power to the PA2000 by converting single-phase 240 VAC into 50 VDC.
-The PS2000 is protected by a 20 A double-pole circuit breaker.
+The PS1000 supplies power to the PA1000 by converting single-phase 240 VAC into 50 VDC.
+The PS1000 is protected by a 20 A double-pole circuit breaker.
 This highly efficient power supply utilizes switching technology and is power factor corrected.
-The PS2000 consists of three printed circuit boards described below.
+The PS1000 consists of three printed circuit boards described below.